KKFI 90.1FM Presents:

 KKFI Collaborations Live! at Folly Theater

-Quixotic, Calvin Arsenia, Kelley Hunt, Jeff Black, Enrique Chi, Art as Mentorship, UMKC Conservatory Students, Amado Espinoza, Barclay Martin, Julia Haile, Ala Mode, Burlesque Downtown Underground, Hot Club KC, Topeka Freedom Singers - Documentary Short, Elk's Pride Pictures, Ensemble Ibérica, State City Films
+Quixotic, Calvin Arsenia, Kelley Hunt, Jeff Black, Enrique Chi (of Making Movies), Art as Mentorship, UMKC Conservatory Students, Amado Espinoza, Barclay Martin, Julia Haile, Ala Mode, Burlesque Downtown Underground, Hot Club KC, Topeka Freedom Singers - Documentary Short, Elk's Pride Pictures, Ensemble Ibérica, State City Films

 Fri · June 30, 2017